gwenfrishkoff/stock-analysis/README.md

 ## Overview of Project
 Steve (recent grad with domain knowledge in finance) is our client.
 Steve's parents are interested in this sector, but have no knowledge or experience in this area and have decided to invest all their money in one business: DAQO New Energy Corp. (ticker symbol 'DQ"), which makes silicon wafers for solar panels.
 Steve would like to help diversify his parents' investments.
 To this end, he wishes to analyze DQ stock data and to compare DQ stock with portfolios for other green energy cos.
 In summary, Steve has two analysis goals:
 	<ol>
-	<li> to analyze DQ stock data
+	<li> to analyze DQ stock data; and
-	<li> to compare DQ stock with portfolios for other green energy cos
+	<li> to compare DQ stock with portfolios for other green energy companies in 2017 and 2018.
 	</ol>

 ### Analysis Goals